How to get from Langkawi to Kuala Lumpur

 Another way to take the train from Langkawi to Kuala Lumpur is via Arau Station in Kuala Perlis, the nearest mainland town to Langkawi.

-This route tends to be 30 minutes faster than the other train option but is slightly more expensive.
+This route tends to be 30 minutes faster than the train via Kuala Kedah, but is slightly more expensive.

 Step 1: Langkawi to Kuala Perlis by Ferry

 For this option too, you’ll first need to head to Langkawi’s main ferry terminal, Kuah Jetty.
 It’s located some 20 km east of Pantai Cenang, so a taxi ride takes about 40 minutes.
-Fares start from 40 MYR ($8.00).
-You can make it cheaper if you’re willing to take a shared taxi.
+Fares start from 24 MYR ($6.10).

-From Kuah Jetty, ferries bound for Kuala Perlis depart several times a day between 08:30 and 18:00.
+From Kuah Jetty, ferries bound for Kuala Perlis depart several times a day from 09:30 until afternoon or early evening.
 Their departure times vary, but you can always check the latest schedules at Langkawi Ferry Line website.
-Online booking is also available on this platform.
+You can book your ferry tickets through Cuti Cuti Langkawi.

 Step 2: Kuala Perlis Ferry Terminal to Arau Station by Taxi